- Education and Science»

 In the amazing world of biology there are many possibilities.
 The classification of humans and animals with two faces can sometimes be confusing.
 Some categories are described below.

-- Humans or animals with diprosopus or craniofacial duplication have one head, one brain and two faces.
+- Humans or animals with diprosopus or craniofacial duplication have one head, one brain, and two faces (or partially duplicated faces).
 They are one individual.
-A recent example of someone with this condition was Lali Singh.
+An example of someone with a completely duplicated face was Lali Singh.
 She was born in India in 2008 and lived for two months.

 - An intermediate condition is possible.
 A sad example occurred in 2014 with the birth of Faith Daisy Howie and Hope Alice Howie in Australia.
 Faith and Hope each had their own face and their own brain.
 However, their brains were located in a single skull and they had only one head.
 The girls also had only one body.
 They lived for nineteen days.